grip-on-software/bigboat-status/README.md

 refreshes browsers upon code changes, or `npm run production` to create a minimized bundle.
 The resulting HTML, CSS and JavaScript is made available in the `public` directory.

+This repository also contains a `Dockerfile` specification for a Docker image that can perform the installation of the app and dependencies, which allows building the visualization within there.
+Also, a `Jenkinsfile` contains appropriate steps for a Jenkins CI deployment, including data collection and visualization building.